The dashboard that all CIOs expected

 Project management

-IT department dashboards are essential if top management is to properly pilot the company's digital transformation: indeed, management dashboard indicators are essential for reporting on IT department steering and providing information for optimal governance of the company's human and budgetary resources.
+The IT dashboards are essential for general management if the latter wants to properly manage the digital transformation of the company: in fact, the indicators on the management dashboard are essential to report on the management of the IT department and to provide information allowing optimal governance of the company's human and budgetary resources.

 The main applications of the executive dashboard include: